pmalec1/C-Maclaurin-SIN-COS-Calculator/README.md

   <p align="center">
   <img src="sin-cos.png">
 </p>
+### How to run?
+     gcc main.c my_library.c -lm  //to compile
+     ./a.out 		          //to run
 ### Variables in program:
 	* 1 float xstart - starting value of x
 	* 2 short int number_of_modification - number of steps